runtimejs/runtime/README.md

 runtime-qemu ./initrd
 ```

-The system is built on [V8 JavaScript engine](https://code.google.com/p/v8/) and uses event-driven and non-blocking I/O model inspired by [Node.js](https://nodejs.org/).

 WARNING: project is in development and not ready for production use.
 Contributions are welcome.

 ## How does it work?